charlieegan3/personal-website/source/blog/2013-08-10-tools-of-the-trade.html.markdown

 ---
 layout: post
-title: Tools of the Trade
+title: "IT Technician: Tools of the Trade"
 date: '2013-08-10T01:02:54+01:00'
 tags: []
 ---